-When it comes to building your MVP, do looks matter?
+In an MVP, do looks matter?

+The keyword in MVP is “minimum”.
+But how minimum should the UI be?
+In an MVP, do looks matter?
 The TL;DR answer is : It depends.
 Probably not too much.
-But you should definitely come back to worrying about aesthetics as soon as you are ready to move on from MVP to a full product experience.
+But you should definitely come back to worrying about aesthetics as soon as possible.

 Two schools of thought that have risen to prominence in the startup world are Design Thinking and Lean.
 Both promise to help you find better product solutions, but they take you on different routes to get there.
 In this post I highlight both approaches and propose that if you want to run a user-centered startup you need to use both: a Design thinking + Lean combo.